JibAb96/Luxe-Hotel/README.md

         - Image: High-quality photo showcasing the room.
         - Description: In-depth details on the room’s features, amenities, and unique highlights.
         - Booking Option: Users can proceed to book the selected room by clicking the "Book" button.
-    - Clicking "Book" takes users to a dedicated reservation page to complete their booking details.
+    - Clicking "Book" takes users to a dedicated booking page to complete their booking details.

 ![Luxe Hotel detailed room info page screenshot](/frontend/src/docs-images/Luxe-Hotel-ViewRoom.png)
 ### Booking Page